Yoann-TYT/sfindocker/README.md

  * Step 1, go to your projet and start your database and mailer with docker-compose
  * Step 2, copy paste docker-compose-php81RC6.yaml in your project
+ * Step 3, replace PROJECT_FOLDER_NAME by the exact name of your current folder
- * Step 3, lauch this new docker-compose-php81RC6.yaml `docker-compose -f docker-compose-php81RC6.yaml up --force-recreate`
+ * Step 4, start this new docker-compose-php81RC6.yaml `docker-compose -f docker-compose-php81RC6.yaml up --force-recreate`
- * Step 4, go to http://localhost:8000/ on your favorite browser, and you should be on PHP8.1 RC6
+ * Step 5, go to http://localhost:8000/ on your favorite browser, and you should be on PHP8.1 RC6

 ## The purpose of this little tool